Rob Douglas | Lori Cunningham | Ian Newman | Julia Spencer | Carol Riddington | Juliet Armstrong | Pete Donell | Stephanie Kogels

 I am not a regular user of Makaton but I am in frequent contact with adults who are Makaton users.
 So, knowing Makaton signs helps when a person wishes to tell me what they want and how they feel.
 This is important to me as I believe people with a disability should be able to make their own choices and have control of their life.

-Trustee and Chair of the People Committee
+Trustee and Member of the Finance and Digital Committee

 I am a Chartered Accountant who specialises in high growth technology businesses and am currently the Finance Director at CloudNC.
 My interest in charity and not for profit finance goes back to university, where I carried out research on both sports finance and microfinance charities.
 Whilst at PwC, where I then started my career, I volunteered in a number of roles supporting not for profits, including for Sport England and Accounting for International Development.